microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskyusers_get.md

 # Get riskyUsers

-> **Important:** APIs under the /beta version in Microsoft Graph are subject to change.
+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Retrieve the properties and relationships of riskyUsers object.
+Retrieve the properties and relationships of a **riskyUsers** object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).